isaaclo123/VVVVVV/desktop_version/README.md

 This port is based off of the code from [https://github.com/gusarba/VVVVVVDC](https://github.com/gusarba/VVVVVVDC).
 The port is a bit messy and has a known memory leak regarding music loading.
+The port also only compiles for PSP, no other working target.
 Certain backgrounds are removed in the Tower stage for slightly better performance, and background scrolling has been disabled for performance too.
 Certain levels like the Tower are still slower than normal, but playable.